helgeesch/mesqual/README.md

 #### PyCharm Configuration
 If you're using PyCharm, ensure that the submodule directories are properly recognized as part of the source code by setting them as "Sources Root":

-1. In PyCharm's Project Explorer, locate the submodule directories:
+1. In PyCharm's Project Explorer, locate all submodule directories:
    - `submodules/mescal`
    - `submodules/mescal-interface`
 2. Right-click on each of the directories above.